VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ```

-If you need to use `TokenAuthenticationStateProvider` as a provider for handling authentication state, then you need to pass
+If you need to use `TokenAuthenticationStateProvider` as a provider for handling authentication state, or
-both `TokenModel` and `addTokenAuthenticationStateProvider=true` to `AddJingetBlazor`.
-If you do not need to register token storage and local storage services, then you need to set `addTokenStorageService=false`,
+you need to use token storage services for storing/retrieving your tokens, then you need to pass `tokenConfigModel` to `AddJingetBlazor`.
-and if you want to register them, you should pass both `TokenModel` and `addTokenStorageService=true` to `AddJingetBlazor`.
-If you have no plan to use `Jinget.Blazor` components and you just want to use its services, then you can pass `addMudServices=false`
+If you have no plan to use `Jinget.Blazor` components and you just want to use its services,
-to `AddJingetBlazor` method.
+then you can pass `addComponents=false` to `AddJingetBlazor` method.

 ## How to Use Methods: